-My strategy now relies on follow up email campaigns to ask customers for product reviews.
-There are well-defined funnels that I work through, which we have covered on the Jump Send blog.
+My strategy now relies on follow-up email campaigns to ask customers for product reviews.

-But instead of telling you how to launch products post-TOS change, I want to show you… which brings me to discussing what’s next with Jungle Stix and our case study.
+But instead of telling you how to launch products post-TOS change, I want to show you… which brings me to discuss what’s next with Jungle Stix and our case study.

 Next Steps for Our Case Study